Overview

 - Use table headers.

-- Have correct hierarchy in order from H1, H2, H3, etc. without skipping levels.
+- Headings should appear in order from H1, H2, H3, etc. without skipping levels.
+You can change the size of a header, but the heading styles should maintain a hierarchy.

 CATCH